[Updated] Saunas and steam rooms must remain closed after Government announcement

-Spas may still continue with treatments that avoid the high risk zone on the face, while indoor and outdoor pools, spa pools and gyms may remain open.
+However, spas may still continue with treatments, now including close-contact services, while indoor and outdoor pools, spa pools and gyms may remain open.

 The below was correct as of Thursday, July 30:

 The UK Spa Assiociation (UKSA) has received verbal and written confirmation from the Department for Business, Energy and Industrial Strategy (BEIS) that saunas and steam rooms can reopen in England from August 1.

 Saunas and steam rooms can reopen on the condition that social distancing is enforced and the areas are regularly cleaned and sanitised.
 Face coverings are not necessary for those using the sauna or steamroom facilities, but operators of saunas and steamrooms will need to assess the facilities so that social distancing can be practised by guests.